 There are several means of traveling to and from Medellin Jose Maria Cordova International Airport.
 The primary forms of transportation are bus, taxi, or car rental.

 Referred to as "busetas," traveling to and from Medellin Airport by airport bus is standard practice by locals and travelers alike.

-It takes about an hour to get to Medellin; it could be longer with traffic.
-Once you reach the city of Medellin, the bus makes two stops, one at San Diego Mall and one at Hotel Nutibara.
+It takes about 1 hour to get to Medellin, but it could be longer with traffic.
+Once you reach the city of Medellin, the bus makes 2 stops, one at San Diego Mall and one at Hotel Nutibara.

 Traveling By Taxi

-Traveling by taxi is a quick and easy way to get to and from Medellin Jose Maria Cordova International Airport.
-There are two types of Medellin taxis, the yellow local taxis and the white airport taxis or "Colectivos," the more affordable option.
-You can find these airport taxis in the taxis rank, located at the airport's main terminal.
+There are 2 types of Medellin taxis, the yellow taxis (local), and the white taxis (airport) or "Colectivos," the more affordable option.
+You can find these airport taxis in the taxis rank at the airport's main terminal.

-The airport taxis can accommodate all your luggage; however, other travelers often share these taxis.
-You can expect to pay around 16.000 COP for a one-way trip to or from Medellin; these trips usually take about 45 min.
+The airport taxis can accommodate all your luggage, but these are often shared taxis where travelers from different groups all get in the same taxi.
+You can expect to pay around 16.000 COP or ~US$4.00 for taxi fare on a one-way trip to or from Medellin.
+These trips usually take about 45 min.

 Renting A Car

-Renting a car is another convenient way for you to get from Medellin Airport to the city center.
+Renting a car is an option for you to get from Medellin Airport to the city center.
 A car rental will allow you to explore the city's beauty at your own pace and schedule.
-While renting a car gives travelers a little more freedom, it is more expensive than traveling by bus or taxi.
+While renting a car gives travelers more freedom, it's more expensive than traveling by bus or taxi.

 Hotels Near Medellin Airport